LPDI-EPFL/masif/README.md

 export PDB2XYZRN=/path/to/msms/pdb_to_xyzrn
 ```

-Clone masif to a new directory:
+Clone masif to a local directory

 ```
 git clone https://github.com/lpdi-epfl/masif

+cd masif/
 ```

+Since MaSIF is written in Python and Matlab, no compilation is required.

 ## Method overview